-Unit Reference К/650/4890
+Unit Reference K/650/4890

 BIIAB Reference AC510

 Level 5

 Credit Value 7

 Guided Learning (GL) 50

 Unit Summary This unit explores professional development and how learners can demonstrate that they are encouraging continuous development within their organisation for all staff including themselves.
 Learners will be expected to research self-awareness and use this knowledge to manage their own workload effectively, taking into account the resources available to ensure their own wellbeing.
 They will have to research and develop strategies and coping mechanisms to help reduce stress and anxiety, including who to call upon for help, if needed.

 Learning Outcomes Assessment Criteria

 (1 to 7) (1.1 to 7.6)

-(1 to 7) The learner will: (1.1 to 7.6) The learner can:
+The learner will: The learner can:

-The learner will: 1.
-Demonstrate commitment to own The learner can: 1.1 Evaluate own knowledge and performance using standards and
+Demonstrate commitment to own development 1.1 Evaluate own knowledge and performance using standards and benchmarks

-The learner will: 1.
-Demonstrate commitment to own The learner can: 1.1 Evaluate own knowledge and performance using standards and benchmarks 1.2 Identify and prioritise own professional development needs and aspirations and
+1.2 Identify and prioritise own professional development needs and aspirations and implement plans to meet these

+1.3 Create and engage with opportunities for

-1.5 Evaluate how own practice has been improved through: the implementation of the professional development plan reflection on feedback from others learning from achievements and adverse events 2.
-Demonstrate commitment to self- awareness 2.1 Use feedback and reflective practice to increase own self-awareness 2.2 Analyse how own values, belief systems and experiences impact own practices 2.3 Analyse how own emotions affect behaviour and the impact this has on others 3.
-Manage own workload effectively 3.1 Use strategies and tools to plan and identify priorities for work and revise plans when priorities change 3.2 Use digital technology to enhance own and others' efficiency 3.3 Facilitate the development of others to enable effective delegation 3.4 Evaluate the impact on own wellbeing when planning and responding to organisation priorities 3.5 Plan strategies and support mechanisms to access when workload is difficult to manage 4.
-Understand own wellbeing 4.1 Evaluate what is meant by 'personal wellbeing', 'self-care' and 'resilience' 4.2 Assess factors that positively and negatively influence own wellbeing
+1.4 Identify a range of opportunities to support own professional development that reflect own learning style and needs 1.5 Evaluate how own practice has been improved through: the implementation of the professional development plan reflection on feedback from others learning from achievements and adverse events Demonstrate commitment to self-awareness 2.1 Use feedback and reflective practice to increase own self-awareness 2.2 Analyse how own values, belief systems and experiences impact own practices 2.3 Analyse how own emotions affect behaviour and the impact this has on others 3.
+Manage own workload effectively 3.1 Use strategies and tools to plan and identify priorities for work and revise plans when priorities change 3.2 Use digital technology to enhance own and others' efficiency 3.3 Facilitate the development of others to enable effective delegation 3.4 Evaluate the impact on own wellbeing when planning and responding to organisation priorities 3.5 Plan strategies and support mechanisms to access when workload is difficult to manage

-4.3 Assess indicators of own wellbeing and wellbeing deterioration 5.
-Understand the importance of maintaining and improving own wellbeing 5.1 Assess how own wellbeing impacts role and behaviour 5.2 Evaluate how own wellbeing impacts others 6.
+4. Understand own wellbeing 4.1 Evaluate what is meant by 'personal wellbeing', 'self-care' and 'resilience' 4.2 Assess factors that positively and negatively influence own wellbeing 4.3 Assess indicators of own wellbeing and wellbeing deterioration 5.
+Understand the importance of maintaining and improving own wellbeing 5.1 Assess how own wellbeing impacts role and behaviour5.2 Evaluate how own wellbeing impacts others 6.
 Know how to maintain and improve own wellbeing 6.1 Evaluate strategies to maintain and improve own wellbeing 6.2 Assess a range of wellbeing support offers available and how to access them 6.3 Explain how to access professional help if needed 7.
-Know how to manage own stress and anxiety 7.1 Explain what is meant by 'stress' and 'anxiety' 7.2 Assess indicators of stress and anxiety in oneself 7.3 Evaluate factors that can trigger stress and anxiety in oneself 7.4 Analyse how stress and anxiety may affect own reactions and behaviours towards others 7.5 Analyse strategies for managing own stress and anxiety 7.6 Explain how to access a range of support offers Details of the relationship of the unit and relevant national occupational standards: LMAC5H/CD & LMAC5H/PW biiab.co.uk
+Know how to manage own stress and anxiety 7.1 Explain what is meant by 'stress' and 'anxiety' 7.2 Assess indicators of stress and anxiety in oneself 7.3 Evaluate factors that can trigger stress and anxiety in oneself 7.4 Analyse how stress and anxiety may affect own reactions and behaviours towards others 7.5 Analyse strategies for managing own stress and anxiety

+7.6 Explain how to access a range of support offers

+Details of the relationship of the unit and relevant national occupational standards: LMAC5H/CD & LMAC5H/PW biiab.co.uk